 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 A consulting firm, to conduct a feasibility study on smart grid development for transmission, distribution, and mini-grid systems is implementing the project.

-Studies on smart grids in transmission and distribution are being supported in 2016.
+Studies on smart grids in transmission and distribution are being supported in 2017 and in concluding stages.

 |Stakeholder Communication, Participation, and Consultation|

 |During Project Design||Consultation with stakeholders - governments and private sector.|